felix91gr/awesome-system-swift/README.md

 * **add to the Index?** Issue a Pull Request!

+* **what projects may I add?** You can add all projects you like as long as the following conditions are met:
+- Project is actively maintained
+- Linux support is stable or at least planned
+- Libraries should have unit tests to ensure they work on every platform

 * **help?** Give us feedback about what you'd like to see here.
 Currently we're making a List, but it could be a table as well with important characteristics like (a) State of development and (b) Systems supported, on the colums of the grid.

 ## The Index